 Let Workers Train Themselves

-Working from home is one of the employee engagement strategies that companies are embracing, and for good reason.
+Remote work is one of the best employee engagement strategies that companies are embracing, and for good reason.
 According to Harvard Business Review, employees who work from home are more engaged and productive than those who come into the office.

 Workers who telecommute often do a much better job of using the tools at their disposal.
 Their ability to self-teach without the distractions of an office setting allows them to work on their own terms under much less pressure.
 The end result is better overall performance and a sense of autonomy.